joe-p/uniffi-wasm-playground/README.md

 # UniFFI WASM Playground

+**NOTE:** Further work is not happening in this repo.
+For more production-ready examples and build steps, see https://github.com/algorandfoundation/Algorand-Rust-FFIs

 This is a repo that is being used to play around with UniFFI and WASM.
 It is based on the [UniFFI Arithmetic Example](https://github.com/mozilla/uniffi-rs/tree/main/examples/arithmetic).
 So far everything has been tested on MacOS.

 For more information about UniFFI, see the [official documentation](https://mozilla.github.io/uniffi-rs/) and the [README](https://github.com/mozilla/uniffi-rs/blob/main/README.md).